okeeffed/developer-notes/manual/System-Design/Glossary.md

 ## Sharding/Partitioning

 Technique to break a big database into smaller parts.
+It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.